dooa-ansari/tuc-planspiel/README.md

 _Hit this URL on your browser to access the blazegraph [LINK](http://localhost:9999/blazegraph/)_

-In order head start with data you can upload some of the RDF files available at the [LINK](https://github.com/blazegraph/database/wiki/Quick_Start) to the blazegraph
+***Note: accessible till 20/March/2024** In order head start with data you can upload some of the RDF files available at the [LINK](https://drive.google.com/drive/folders/1MjLmdYIQXa9I-gnUay1zUhH3CfGY0c_d?usp=sharing) to the blazegraph

 ## Deployment (Optional)
 **Create and AWS account and run EC2 instances and S3 bucket before moving on the deployment**